REFERRAL PROCESS FOR VISION SERVICES

 By Carmen Willings

-The Teacher of Students with Visual Impairments will review the Eye Report.
-The TVI will note the acuity as well as the diagnosis and prognosis.
-If the student does not meet the eligibility criteria set forth by the state for school based vision services, the referral will stop.
+Once the eye report is obtained, the Teacher of Students with Visual Impairments (TVI) will review the Eye Report.
+The TVI will note the acuity, visual field loss if any, the diagnosis and also the prognosis.
+If the student does not meet the eligibility criteria set forth by the state in which they are served for school based vision services, the referral will stop.
+However, if the team has concerns about the student's use of vision, the TVI may still provide a consultation to explain the eye report and identify accommodations that would minimize the negative impact of reduced visual functioning.
 If the student meets or is suspected to meet the eligibility criteria, the referral process will continue.

 If the student meets the eligibility criteria, the Parents/Caregivers must sign permission for a Teacher of Students with Visual Impairments to conduct a Functional Vision Evaluation and Learning Media Assessment.